gcsalzburg/airspace-sentry/README.md

 + Add aircraft type symbols
 + Fix bug to show aircraft hover inside incursion zone
 + Add favicon
-+ Add name (Airbus A329) and optional flight code to the popup.
-Other data in status footer perhaps
++ ~~Add name (Airbus A329) and optional flight code to the popup.
+Other data in status footer perhaps~~
++ Make it clearer that name (e.g. Airbus A329) may not be correct